Starz Encore: Former first-run contracts

-During the 1990s, Encore (through Starz) had exclusive first-run movie rights with Universal Pictures, Touchstone Pictures, Hollywood Pictures, Miramax, New Line Cinema and Carolco Pictures.
+During the 1990s, Encore (through Starz) had exclusive first-run movie rights with Universal Pictures, Touchstone Pictures, Hollywood Pictures, Miramax Films, New Line Cinema and Carolco Pictures.
 Between 1995 and 2005, Encore broadcast films from Turner Pictures and New Line Cinema.
-Encore's contract with Universal Pictures expired in late 2002; HBO and Starz shared half of Universal's films in 2003 before the former assumed pay television rights the following year.
+Encore's contract with Universal Pictures expired in late 2002; HBO and Starz shared half of Universal's films in 2003 before HBO assumed pay television rights the following year.

+In 1997, Encore lost its rights to many of the Dimension Films to Showtime, due to its violent content surrounding the films, except for several future Jackie Chan films Dimension Films released, which Encore kept the rights.
+After the Showtime deal, in August 1999, Encore preemptively signed a four-year deal with Dimension Films that took effect in January 2003, in conjunction with a four-year extension of its existing deal with Miramax Films and the rest of the Disney family.
+In 2002, Encore picked up the pay television rights to Disney's animated films, which previously bypassed a pay television window.

 The first-run film output agreement with Walt Disney Studios Motion Pictures expired after December 2015, with Netflix assuming pay television rights in January 2016 (excluding films released by Touchstone Pictures, which were retained by Starz through a separate contract).
 Through at least the first half of 2016, Starz provided Disney films that were released before the expiration, such as Inside Out and The Good Dinosaur, but none released after, such as Zootopia.

+The first-run film output agreement with Sony was renewed for nine years on February 11, 2013, and expired at the end of 2021.
+On April 8, 2021, Sony announced that they would not be renewing the agreement with Starz in favor of a new first-run agreement with Netflix.

+The Warren Miller output deal was renewed for 10 years on October 19, 2009.

 Original programming

 Encore aired its first ever slate of original programming in 2011: the miniseries Moby Dick and The Take, and the biographical documentary Method to the Madness of Jerry Lewis.
 The following year, Encore broadcast Thorne in June 2012.